-- Itching Itching of the head, the most common symptom of head lice, is caused by the saliva-producing toxin that the louse injects into the scalp when it feeds.
-The amount of itching can vary from slight to severe.
+- Itching Itching of the head is the most common symptom.
+Itching is caused by the salivaproducing toxin that the louse injects into the scalp when it feeds.
+The amount of itching may be from slight to severe.
 The degree of itching that occurs is often dependent upon the extent of infestation.
-Itching may be very mild if the infestation has just occurred, or it may be severe if the infestation has gone untreated for a long time. - Sores on the head Very tiny, red areas on the scalp may be seen due to the bites from the louse on occasion.
-Sores on the head may also develop from continued itching and scratching.
+Itching may be very mild if the infestation has just occurred, or it may be severe if the infestation has gone untreated for a long time. - Sores on the head Occasionally, very tiny red areas on the scalp may be seen due to the bites from the louse.
+Sores on the head may develop from continued itching and scratching.
 Sometimes these sores can become infected.
 On rare occasions, a person may develop swollen glands in the neck or under the arms.
-You should contact your health care provider if you think a sore has become infected or if you have any swelling in the neck or under the arms.
-Most lice infestations do not lead to infections. - Tickling feeling of something moving in the hair Another symptom reported by some people is a tickling or crawling feeling in the hair. - Sleeplessness Difficulty sleeping is also a common sign of lice infestation, as the lice are more active at night and may disrupt sleep.
+You should contact your health-care provider if you think a sore has become infected, or if you have any swelling in the neck or under the arms.
+Most lice infestations do not lead to infections. - Tickling feeling of something moving in the hair Another symptom reported by some people is a tickling or crawling feeling in the hair. - Sleeplessness Difficulty sleeping is also a common sign of lice infestation as the lice are more active at night and may disrupt sleep.